|

 The first story tells of Emperor Yao visiting Xu You at Mount Ji.
 Noting Xu You's virtue Yao offers him his throne.
 This, however, causes Xu You such offense that he goes to the nearby stream to wash out his ears.
 The same story is connected to the melody Dunshi Cao, sometimes called Jishan Cao, but these melodies seem to be completely unrelated.

-The related story adds that another recluse at that time, Chao Fu,10 was also so worthy that Yao tried to offer the throne to him as well.
+The related story adds that another recluse at that time, Chao Fu,11 was also so worthy that Yao tried to offer the throne to him as well.
 Declining this Chao Fu not only also washed out his ears but also, hearing that Xu You had washed out his own ears for the same reason upstream, refused to water his cattle in the stream.

-The theme of the present melody, in particular as expressed through the alternate title, Autumn Evening by Streams and Mountains, as well as through the illustration above, seems to suggest two contemporary scholar recluses discussing such matters.11
+The theme of the present melody, in particular as expressed through the alternate title, Autumn Evening by Streams and Mountains, as well as through the illustration above, seems to suggest two contemporary scholar recluses discussing such matters.12

 In particular, note that the illustration above shows two scholars engaged in what is likely such a discussion.
-However, the melody is called Jishan Qiu Yue, and the prefatory essay by Hu Yaozuo12 mentions the old stories.
+However, the melody is called Jishan Qiu Yue, and the prefatory essay by Hu Yaozuo13 mentions the old stories.

-Regarding this melody, it is my understanding that it was created by an heir of the retired gentleman Mao from Kuaiji imitating the noble and unsullied nature of Chao Fu and Xu You....
+Regarding this melody, it is my understanding that it was created by an heir of the retired gentleman Mao from Kuaiji imitating the noble and unsullied nature of Chao (Fu) and (Xu) You....

 Translation incomplete.
-Note that the 1609 edition has exactly the same tablature but changes the opening of its preface to say that it was revised by the retired gentleman Zhou Tong'an from Jinling (Nanjing).
+Note that the 1609 edition has exactly the same tablature but changes the opening of its preface to say that it was revised by the retired gentleman Zhou Tongan from Jinling (Nanjing).

 Footnotes (Shorthand references are explained on a